asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 __*Our company recently went through an agile adoption.*__

 Really?
 That is fantastic.
 Working on an XP team was one of the greatest experiences of my professional career.
 How do you like it?

 __*Uh....Scrum feels like micromanagement.
 I'd rather get hassled about deadlines once at the end of a project instead of constantly now.*__

 Hmmm...that doesn't sound right.
 Are you releasing after every sprint?

-__*No we release quarterly.
-Sometimes we deploy code more regularly but it doesn't get enabled in production for several months.
+__*No we release quarterly, sometimes even longer.
+We deploy code more regularly but it doesn't get enabled in production for several months.
 That's a business decision.
-We are only responsible for delivering features.*__
+We are only responsible for implementing the features.*__

-That sounds like a long time, are you getting feedback from customers and users and iterating based on that feedback?
+That a long time, are you getting feedback from customers and users and iterating based on that feedback?

 __*Well, no we fix the scope of all of our projects up front.
-Iterating would mean we would miss the deadlines the organization has set.
+Iterating would put us at risk for missing the deadlines the organization has set.
 That would be bad, we'd look like we aren't working hard enough.*__

 Do you get any customer feedback?

 __*No our scrum team doesn't.
 We are pretty far removed from the feedback loop.
-The organization would create a new project based on feedback sometime in the future.*__
+The organization would create a new project for us based on feedback sometime in the future.*__

 Are you getting stakeholder feedback in your sprint review that informs your backlog?

-__*No, our management and leadership comes and watches but we don't get any feedback.*__
+__*No, our management and leadership comes and watches to see our progress but we don't get much feedback.*__

 How is your team estimating?
 Does your product owner use the estimates to inform future work?

 __*No, like I said the work is fixed, the estimates are used to see if we will meet the deadlines.
-Or at least give the product organization confidence we will meet their deadlines.*__
+Or at least give the organization confidence we will meet their deadlines.*__

 Is your Scrum Master helping empower your team to improve yourselves?